ChaoticPumpkin/gbs-merry-sample-project-DX/README.md

 ## About

-The game is playable at:
+The original game is playable at:
 [https://chrismaltby.itch.io/merry-sample-project](https://chrismaltby.itch.io/merry-sample-project)

 This repository contains the source files and graphical assets needed to edit the game in [GB Studio](https://www.gbstudio.dev) the retro adventure game maker.

 ## Open

-To open this project first [install GB Studio](https://www.gbstudio.dev/docs/installation/).
+To open this project first [install GB Studio 2.0](https://www.gbstudio.dev/docs/installation/).

 Clone the project then use GB Studio to open the `.gbsproj` file.